 Founders and teams come to the table with a plethora of bias and assumptions about their customers, their market, and their product.

-You may be familiar with other similar methods of placing priority, for example; based on High, Medium, or Low.
+You may be familiar with similar methods of placing priority, for example; based on High, Medium, or Low.
 These types of tags and discussions are similar, but miss the mark when it comes to looking at them from the perspective of a customer.

 The whole concept is simple: keep your product lean and focused.